loadero/loadero-java/README.md

 // After successfully run of polling function you can retrieve results of the
 // test runs that were made.
 // You can use testRunId defined earlier to get all information about test run results
-// This will give you a List<LoaderoSingleTestRunResult> object.
+// This will give you a List<SingleTestRunResult> object.
-LoaderoTestRunResult results = client.getTestRunResultById(testId, testRunId);
+TestRunResult results = client.getTestRunResultById(testId, testRunId);
 // This object contains an individual IDs of each test run result that you can
-// retrieve later with the next method LoaderoTestRunParticipantResult singleResult = client
+// retrieve later with the next method TestRunParticipantResult singleResult = client
         .getTestRunParticipantResultById(int testId, int testRunId, int resultId);

 // And then, with getters, retrieve all the necessary information about single test run results,